-This Contract commences at 8 a.m. on your assigned Move-In Date (the "Move-In Date") and ends after you move-out of your accommodation or 24 hours after the end of the exam period (whichever comes first) defined by the UVic Undergrad/Graduate Academic Calendar 2024-25 (the "Move-Out Date") by which time you must have moved out and surrendered your Accommodation to the University.
+This Contract commences at 8 a.m. on your assigned Move-In Date (the "Move-In Date") and ends after you move-out of your accommodation or 24 hours after the end of the exam period (whichever comes first) defined by the UVic Undergrad/Graduate Academic Calendar 2025-26 (the "Move-Out Date") by which time you must have moved out and surrendered your Accommodation to the University.
 As set out on your emailed room offer, your Accommodation occurs within one of the following:

 - Winter Session: This Contract commences at 8 a.m. on your assigned Move-In Date.
-You are required to move out 24 hours after the end of the April 2025 exam period defined by the UVic Undergrad/Graduate Academic Calendar 2024-25, and may not occupy your Accommodation during the winter break that commences 24 hours after the end of the December 2024 exam period except as set out in s.
-2.1 below. - Fall Term only: This Contract commences at 8 a.m. on your assigned Move-In.
-You are required to move out 24 hours after the end of the December 2024 exam period defined by the UVic Undergrad/Graduate Academic Calendar 2024-25. - Spring Term: This Contract commences at 8 a.m. on your assigned Move-In Date.
-You are required to move out 24 hours after the end of the April 2025 exam period defined by the UVic Undergrad/Graduate Academic Calendar 2024-25. - Summer Term is a continuation of the Winter Session contract.
-The earliest you could move in is May 6, 2025.
-You are required to move out on August 17, 2025. - Full Year Term (for Graduate students only) is a continuation of the Winter Session contract.
-You are required to move out on August 17, 2025. - If you request and receive an extension to the move out dates listed above, this Contract applies until your last date of residence.
+You are required to move out by 11 a.m. the day following the final exam date in April 2026 as defined by the UVic Undergrad/Graduate Academic Calendar 2025-26 and may not occupy your Accommodation during the winter break that commences at 11 a.m. the day after the end of the December 2025 exam period except as set out in s.
+2.1 below. - Fall Term only: This Contract commences at 8 a.m. on your assigned Move-In Date.
+You are required to move out by 11 a.m. the day following the December 2025 exam period defined by the UVic Undergrad/Graduate Academic Calendar 2025-26. - Spring Term: This Contract commences at 8 a.m. on your assigned Move-In Date.
+You are required to move out by 11 a.m. the day following the final exam date in April 2026 as defined by the UVic Undergrad/Graduate Academic Calendar 2025-26. - Summer Term is a continuation of the Winter Session contract.
+The earliest you could move in is May 5, 2026.
+You are required to move out by 11 a.m. on August 22, 2026. - Full Year Term (for Graduate students only) is a continuation of the Winter Session contract.
+You are required to move out by 11 a.m. on August 22, 2026. - If you request and receive an extension to the move out dates listed above, this Contract applies until your last date of residence.